 Are used to disrupt fresh animal tissue.
 While variations of the pestle and tube homogenizer have names like Potter, Potter-Elvehjem, Dounce, and Ten Broeck, as a group they consist of test-tubes made of glass, inert plastic or stainless steel into which is inserted a tight-fitting pestle (clearance about 0.1-0.2 mm) made of like materials.
 The walls of the test-tube and pestle can be smooth or have a ground finish.
 Most tissues must be cut or chopped into small pieces (~1 mm in cross-section) with scissors or a single-edge razor blade before being suspended in a 3-10 fold volume excess of medium in the test-tube.
 The pestle is manually worked to the bottom of the tube, thus tearing and fragmenting tissue as it is forced between the sides of the pestle and the wall of the tube.
 The grinding action occurs again as the pestle is withdrawn.
 Five to thirty repetitions of this low shear method homogenizes the tissue.
 Rotation of the pestle at about 500-1000 rpm with an electric motor while the test-tube is manually raised and lowered speeds up the process.
 While pestle and tube homogenization is simple and the equipment used is usually inexpensive, it is both labor intensive and, in the case of fragile glass homogenizers, potentially dangerous.
 Even so, this homogenizer continues to be popular because of its extremely gentle action.
 Often it is the method of choice for the preparation of small quantities of subcellular organelles from soft animal tissues such as brain or liver.
 Microorganisms cannot be disrupted with pestle homogenizers.

-The household meat grinder or mincer has been used for many years for the preparation of animal tissue extracts.
-Tissue is mechanically pressed through holes in a metal sieve plate while rotating blades slowly sweep across the face of the plate cutting the meat in 0.3-0.5 mm fragments.
-While it is not an effective way to disrupt cells per se , it is useful as a preliminary step for complete homogenization using other physical or chemical methods.
+The best known is the household meat grinder or mincer which has been used for many years for the preparation of animal tissue extracts.
+Tissue is mechanically forced through holes in a metal sieve plate while rotating blades slowly sweep across the face of the sieve plate cutting the meat into 0.3 - 0.5 mm fragments.
+While it is not an effective way to disrupt cells per se, it is used as a preliminary step for complete homogenization using other physical or chemical methods.
 Meat grinders cut flexible tissue like muscle better if the tissue is processed slightly frozen.

 These devices generate intense sonic pressure waves in liquid media and are widely used to disrupt cells.
 Under the right conditions, the pressure waves cause formation of transient microbubbles which grown and collapse violently.
 Called cavitation, the implosion generates a shock wave with enough energy to break cell membranes and even break covalent bonds.